 If you would like to try your hand at basket making, here are a few great resources I found:

 Basic Beginner’s Guide to Basket Weaving – this is a great basic guide to start with.

 Basket Maker’s Catalog – supplies and a whole lot of information on basket making.
-Also, they have a few really nice free basket patterns to start with including instructions on how to weave them.
+Also, they have a few really nice free basket patterns including instructions on how to weave them.

-Basketmaker’s Weaving – this is an old site that it looks like it’s not being updated any longer, but still, there is a lot of great and useful information there.
-I am linking here to a basic basket maker’s terminology page but look at the side bar on the right for more helpful posts.
+Basketmaker’s Weaving – this is an old site that appears is not being updated any longer, but still, there is a lot of great and useful information there.
+I am linking here to a basic basket maker’s terminology page but look at the sidebar on the right for more helpful posts.